CJ-Jackson/run-deploy/README.md

 # run-deploy

-Daemon-less service side deploy script, still in working prototype stage, more to come
+Daemon-less server-side deploy script, still in working prototype stage, more to come

 Will write more documentation